California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Effective defenses, therefore, are ones that refute the above findings.
-Other common defenses include drivers showing that:
+Other common defenses include showing that:

 Yes.
-Drivers can present their own evidence at a DMV hearing.
+You can present your own evidence at a DMV hearing.

-Once a person determines the best defense to raise at the hearing, the party should then gather and organize any evidence that supports that defense.3
+Once you determine the best defense to raise at the hearing, you should then gather and organize any evidence that supports that defense.2

 A few common forms of evidence include:

-As to witness statements, drivers can either submit written witness statements into evidence, or they can have a witness attend the hearing process and present live testimony.
-Further, a driver can issue a subpoena to help ensure that a witness will attend a hearing to testify.
+As to witness statements, you can either submit written witness statements into evidence, or you can have a witness attend the hearing process and present live testimony.
+Further, you can issue a subpoena to help ensure that a witness will attend a hearing to testify.

 Yes.
-At the hearing, the driver is informed of the legal grounds for the action and has the opportunity to review and challenge the DMV’s evidence.4
+At the hearing, you are informed of the legal grounds for the action and have the opportunity to review and challenge the DMV’s evidence.3

-The DMV must provide the driver with any evidence it intends to present at the hearing before the hearing begins.
+The DMV must provide you with any evidence it intends to present at the hearing before the hearing begins.
 This evidence is normally the police report of the arresting officer.

-Note that a DMV hearing is a separate and distinct matter than a court proceeding for an alleged DUI charge.
+Note that a DMV hearing is a separate and distinct matter from a court proceeding for an alleged DUI charge.

-If a person is arrested for DUI in California, the driver will face two separate legal proceedings:
+If you are arrested for DUI, you will face two separate legal proceedings:

-As stated above, the DMV hearing can result in a suspended license/revocation of the motorist’s driving privileges.
+As stated above, the DMV hearing can result in a suspended license/revocation of your driving privileges.

-In court, however, a judge or jury determines whether or not the defendant driver, arrested in a DUI case, is actually guilty of the offense.
+In court, however, a judge or jury determines whether or not you are actually guilty of DUI.

 The evidence that the DMV presents at a DMV hearing is typically the same evidence that a prosecutor presents in a criminal case.

 Yes.
-Motorists are allowed to attend a hearing with evidence that supports their case and any notes to help present that evidence.
+You are allowed to attend a hearing with evidence that supports your case and any notes to help present that evidence.

-In fact, people attending DMV hearings are encouraged to prepare a script prior to their hearing date.
+In fact, you are encouraged to prepare a script prior to your hearing date.

-They should put any words that they want to say onto paper.
-This way, in the event a party gets nervous, he/she can still say what is necessary to win the hearing.
+You should put any words that you want to say onto paper.
+This way, in the event you get nervous, you can still say what is necessary to win the hearing.

 Yes.
-A motorist can choose to have a criminal defense attorney represent him/her at a DMV DUI hearing.
+You can choose to have a criminal defense attorney represent you at a DMV DUI hearing.

-In reality, it is usually best if a DUI lawyer/DUI defense attorney represents a person at a hearing.
+In reality, it is usually best if a DUI lawyer/DUI defense attorney represents you at a hearing.

 A hearing lawyer is better skilled in finding and presenting legal strategies to defend against DMV evidence.

-Further, attorneys can help motorists find critical proof and exhibits that helps support their cases.
+Further, attorneys can help you find critical proof and exhibits that help support your case.

 Keep in mind that most criminal defense lawyers offer free consultations.
-This means people can visit a law office and receive legal advice about a hearing without spending a dime.
+This means you can visit a law office and receive legal advice about a hearing without spending a dime.

-Also, any information that a driver discusses with a lawyer is protected by the attorney-client relationship.
+Also, any information that you discuss with a lawyer is protected by the attorney-client relationship.
 Therefore, the lawyer cannot reveal this information to another party.

-In Colorado, driving under restraint (CRS 42-2-138) is the crime of operating a motor vehicle with a license that has been revoked or suspended.
-Motorists may be convicted of driving under restraint (DUR) in Colorado whether or not their license is from Colorado or another state.
-Three main reasons that drivers’ licenses get suspended or ...
+In Colorado, driving under restraint means operating a motor vehicle while your driver’s license has been revoked or suspended.
+You can be charged with driving under restraint (DUR) in Colorado whether or not your license is from Colorado or from another state.
+Three main reasons that drivers’ licenses get suspended or revoked are: You were ...

 It depends on the driver’s age.
 For adults 21 and older in Colorado, accumulating 12 DMV points in 12 months will result in a license suspension of 6 to 12 months.
 Even a first-time offense of DUI in Colorado usually results in an automatic suspension as well.
 Colorado DMV Points System The Colorado DMV point ...